Duane Morris LLP

 Harassment/Discrimination/Equal pay

-Both federal and state laws include non-discrimination and anti-harassment provisions.
-Equal pay protections also are included in federal and state laws.
-Under the Illinois Human Rights Act, employees are protected from discrimination based on sex, race, color, religion, national origin, age, disability, marital status, parental status, pregnancy, child-bearing status, military status, unfavourable discharge from the military, arrest or conviction records, sexual orientation, gender identity, or order of protection status.
+Both federalstate and local laws include non-discrimination and anti-harassment provisions.
+Equal pay protections are also included in federal and state laws.
+Under the Illinois Human Rights Act, employees are protected from discrimination based on sex, race, colour, religion, national origin, age, disability, marital status, parental status, pregnancy, childbirth or related medical condition or child-bearing status, military status, unfavourable discharge from the military, arrest or conviction records, race-associated hair traits or styles, sexual orientation, gender identity, citizenship, work authorization status, or order of protection status.
 Employers also must engage in an interactive process to respond to an employee’s request to provide reasonable accommodations of an employee’s disability, pregnancy or related medical condition, or request to wear religious clothing, head coverings or facial hair.
-Effective July 2020, these protections apply to all employees, contractors, vendors and consultants of any employer with one or more employees working within Illinois during 20 or more calendar weeks during the current year or the year preceding the alleged discrimination.
+These protections apply to all employees, contractors, vendors and consultants of any employer with one (1) or more employees working within Illinois during 20 or more calendar weeks during the current year or the year preceding the alleged discrimination.

-Illinois recognizes same sex marriages and businesses or employers may not discriminate in their employee policies or benefit plans with regard to the sexual orientation of a married couple.
+Illinois recognises same sex marriages and businesses/employers may not discriminate in their employee policies or benefit plans with regard to the sexual orientation of a married couple.

-Retaliation for opposition to discrimination or participation in an agency proceeding is also prohibited.
+Retaliation for reporting or opposing discrimination in the workplace or participation in an agency proceeding is also prohibited.
 Local ordinances may provide additional protections.

 Compulsory Training Obligations

-Beginning in 2020, all Illinois employers are required to provide annual sexual harassment training to all employees.
+All Illinois employers are required to provide at least one (1) hour of annual sexual harassment training to all employees.
 While employers can select their own vendors for administering the training, the training must meet certain minimum standards.
+Chicago employers must provide at least two (2) hours of sexual harassment and bystander training to all employees annually, and must provide additional training to all supervising employees.

 Offsetting Earnings